supern64/supern64/README.md

 ## Hello! o/
 I'm SuperN64.
-I code mainly in Python, Javascript (with Vue sometimes) and Java.
+I code mainly in Python, Typescript/Javascript and Java.
-I'm looking into learning Svelte and Rust (...I still haven't done so.
-Gotta get to that!).
+I'm looking into learning C# and Rust, maybe get into hell with VB6.
-I mainly do websites, APIs, Discord bots and the like.
-I
+I mainly make websites, APIs, Discord bots, useless software and the like.
-Thanks for reading! *(why did you even?)*
+Thanks for reading! *(you didn't have to)*

 ```python
 print("Hello world!")